jenineharris/vaxxIntentionRLadies/README.md

 ## Vaccine Intention & Data Visualization

-This repository contains the two files you will work with for the March 9, 2021 R-Ladies St. Louis workshop.
+This repository contains the two files you will work with for the March 9, 2021 R-Ladies St. Louis workshop by Zoey Dlott & Megan Richard.
 The two files are:

 * participant-document-vaccination-intention.Rmd (this is the code file for the workshop)